Overview of IAM

 Documentation to Use for Cloud Identity

-To help you administer identity in Oracle Cloud Infrastructure (OCI), you need the right documentation.
+To help you administer identity in Oracle Cloud Infrastructure (OCI), you need the correct documentation.

-- Whether your OCI region has been updated to use Identity and Access Management (IAM) identity domains
+- Whether your OCI tenancy has been updated to use Oracle Cloud Infrastructure Identity and Access Management (IAM) identity domains

 - Whether your Oracle Identity Cloud Service (IDCS) stripes have been migrated to IAM identity domains

-Read the following sections to find the documentation that’s right for you.
+Read the following sections to find the correct documentation for you.

 Do You Have Access to Identity Domains?

-After determining whether your region was updated or whether your IDCS stripes migrated, choose the right documentation for you.
+After determining whether your tenancy was updated or whether your IDCS stripes migrated, choose the correct documentation for you.